y741269430/scRNAseq-flow/CellChat v2.md

 ```
 <img src="https://github.com/y741269430/scRNAseq-flow/blob/main/img/netVisual_diffInteraction.jpg" width="600" />

-比较不同细胞群之间的相互作用数量和强度-热图 Export as A4 (`weight` 可改成 `count`)
 4.2 CellChat can also show differential number of interactions or interaction strength in greater details using a heatmap.
 The top colored bar plot represents the sum of each column of the absolute values displayed in the heatmap (incoming signaling).
 The right colored bar plot represents the sum of each row of the absolute values (outgoing signaling).
 Therefore, the bar height indicates the degree of change in terms of the number of interactions or interaction strength between the two conditions.
-In the colorbar, `red` (or `blue`) represents increased (or decreased) signaling in the second dataset compared to the first one.
+In the colorbar, `red` (or `blue`) represents increased (or decreased) signaling in the second dataset compared to the first one. (比较不同细胞群之间的相互作用数量和强度-热图 Export as A4 (`weight` 可改成 `count`))

 ```r
 b1 <- netVisual_heatmap(cellchat, measure = 'weight', comparison = c(1,2), title.name = 'S vs C')